Japan scrambles for workarounds after Abe urges March school shutdown to stem coronavirus

 He added that it “made no sense” to close schools outside of Hokkaido.

-Meanwhile World Health Organization officials said they were working closely with organizers of the Tokyo Olympic Games and did not believe any decision would be taken soon on whether to hold the event starting in July as planned.

-Reporting by Chang-Ran Kim, Ju-min Park, Sakura Murakami, Linda Sieg and Naomi Tajitsu; Editing by Kenneth Maxwell
+Meanwhile World Health Organization officials said they were working closely with organisers of the Tokyo Olympic Games and did not believe any decision would be taken soon on whether to hold the event starting in July as planned.
+(Reporting by Chang-Ran Kim, Ju-min Park, Sakura Murakami, Linda Sieg and Naomi Tajitsu; Editing by Kenneth Maxwell)